rdentato/tst/README.md

 RSLT ▷ 1 KO | 3 OK | 1 SKIP
 ```
 ## Temporary disabling
-There are cases where you want to If you want to switch off a test case, a check, a group, and so on.
+There are cases when you want to switch off a test case, a check, a group, and so on.
 For cases like these, you just add an underscore after `tst`.
 For example if we have this test case:
 ```
    tstcase ("Check for 0") {